-Finding a place to work is a key part of achieving independence.
-Our employment services are a stepping stone towards employment in the open job market, and are designed to support you to achieve greater independence at work.
+Our employment services are a stepping stone towards finding a job in the community, and are designed to support you to achieve greater independence at work.

 As well as on-the-job training, working with Activ also gives you opportunities to complete nationally recognised qualifications through our registered training organisation, Activ Pathways.